theHamsta/nvim_rocks/README.md

 Install [luarock](https://luarocks.org/) packages for Neovim's built-in Lua interpreter.

+## Important Note

+Functionality of this plugin has been added to plenary.nvim and to https://github.com/wbthomason/packer.nvim.
+Please use packer.nvim for a maintained version for luarock dependencies!

 ## Installation

 I use [hererock](https://github.com/luarocks/hererocks) to set up a luajit local enviroment.